Effect of the plant sink/source balance on the chemical content of red table grapes (Vitis vinifera L.).

 1Departamento de Agroindustria y Enología.
 Facultad de Ciencias Agronómicas, Universidad de Chile.

 2Instituto de Ciencias Químicas Aplicadas, Inorganic Chemistry and Molecular Material Center, Facultad de Ingeniería, Universidad Autónoma de Chile

 3Departamento de Producción Agrícola.
 Facultad de Ciencias Agronómicas, Universidad de Chile.
 Santa Rosa 11315, Santiago, Chile.

-Keywords: Red Globe; TimcoTM; phenolic compounds; aroma; anthocyanins.
+Red Globe; TimcoTM; phenolic compounds; aroma; anthocyanins.